-Graphic Arts
+Special Collections: Graphic Arts

 The Graphic Arts department collects posters and production art related to films and the film industry.
-The Associate Director, Graphic Arts collections may make exceptions to this policy.

 Posters

 The Graphic Arts department collects posters advertising theatrically-released movies.
 When possible, the department collects two copies of each printed poster.
 All paper formats are accepted, including international sizes, with an emphasis on the standard American one-sheet.
 Digital poster files are collected, especially when there is no print equivalent.
 (See Appendix A, preferred digital file specs.)